celvro/QuickSlotsPlus/README.md

 * Up to 20 slots with hotkeys
 * Disable adding new items to the quick slots
 * Custom hotkey labels
-* Icons snap to quick slots during drag/drop
-* Save quick slot positions when you exit the game
 * Works with Nitrox

 ## Requirements